Rigid budgets break, so we built YNAB to be flexible. Overspending happens—your budget is here to help you get back on track.

 But what happens if you can't cover the overspending before the month ends?
 You've accrued debt.

-When the month rolls over, categories with credit overspending reset to $0—you no longer need to budget in the previous month to cover the purchase.
-Now you owe your credit card company money, and you need to budget for a higher payment.
+When the month rolls over, categories with credit overspending reset to $0—there's no need to budget in the previous month to cover the purchase.
+You do owe your credit card company money, though, and you'll need to budget for a higher payment.
 Add funds directly to the Credit Card Payment category in the current month.